-The Urology Residency Program at the Department of Urology is currently a six-year program starting with a one year general surgery internship followed by four years of clinical urology, and one research year.
-The clinical years consist of rotations at the NewYork-Presbyterian Hospital/Columbia University Medical Center, NewYork-Presbyterian/The Allen Hospital, NewYork-Presbyterian/Morgan Stanley Children's Hospital, the James J. Peters Bronx VA Medical Center and the Harlem Hospital Center.
+The Urology Residency Program at the Department of Urology is currently a six-year program starting with a one-year internship followed by four years of clinical urology, and one research year.
+The clinical years consist of rotations at the NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, NewYork-Presbyterian/The Allen Hospital, NewYork-Presbyterian/Morgan Stanley Children's Hospital, the James J. Peters Bronx VA Medical Center and the Lawrence Hospital.

-The rotation schedule is generally divided into three- to four-month blocks.
+The rotation schedule is generally divided into several blocks throughout the year.
 In total, each resident completes 12 months as a chief resident on an adult urology service and four months as a chief resident in pediatric urology.

 NewYork-Presbyterian/Morgan Stanley Children's Hospital

 NewYork-Presbyterian/Morgan Stanley Children's Hospital – chief resident on service – NewYork-Presbyterian/Columbia Transplant Service

 |PGY 6/URO 5||NewYork-Presbyterian/Columbia – chief resident on service

 James J. Peters Bronx VA Medical Center – chief resident on service

 The Department of Urology at Columbia University is committed to providing a high quality resident education program through a carefully created educational program that enables residents to become proficient in the physical examination and diagnosis of patient with progressively increasing responsibility and autonomy in the non-operative and operative management of patients throughout the six year program.
 The primary goals are to: